llqwenix/erablox-src/README.md

 - this COULD be one of many things: you have not forwarded your allowed network ports through your router/firewall, or updated your GSIPAddress (your/your servers public IP) in the appsettings. you should also check if your RCC is starting successfully, if it is and it loads the game, then it's a port/ip issue or something else
 ## it says CURL error and prints a bunch of text, ini and dmp files, or says 400 Bad Request a bunch of times:
 - go to ```%localappdata%\Roblox\logs``` and delete everything, this happens when there are dump files in the directory
-## i will add more here if more people have issues.

-higu